wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 You will be a fully awakened witness of the field of consciousness.
 But there should be no feelings and ideas to stand between you and the field.

-**Q:**&ensp;To be content with mere beïng seems to be a most selfish way of passing time.
+**Q:**&ensp;To be content with mere being seems to be a most selfish way of passing time.

-**M:**&ensp;A most worthy way of beïng selfish!
+**M:**&ensp;A most worthy way of being selfish!
-By all means be selfish by foregoïng everything but the Self.
+By all means be selfish by foregoing everything but the Self.
 When you love the Self and nothing else, you go beyond the selfish and the unselfish.
 All distinctions lose their meaning.
 Love of one and love of all merge together in love, pure and simple, addressed to none, denied to none.
 Stay in that love, go deeper and deeper into it, investigate yourself and love the investigation, and you will solve not only your own problems but also the problems of humanity.
 You will know what to do.
-Do not ask superficial questions; apply yourself to fundamentals, to the very roots of your beïng.
+Do not ask superficial questions; apply yourself to fundamentals, to the very roots of your being.

 **Q:**&ensp;Is there a way for me to speed up my self-realisation?